hackolade/docs/Studio/CreateaRESTAPImodel.md

 &nbsp;

-#### A parameter to fetch a full URL from a previously generated slug
+#### Parameter to fetch a full URL from a previously generated slug

 Next, we follow similar steps steps to create the parameter that will be used in the second use case, when submitting a slug (in order to retrieve the full URL)&nbsp; Here, we choose a path.&nbsp; In other APIs, you could also choose a query, a header, or a cookie.